Alabama A&M hosts Brown and Mississippi Valley State - WTOP News

 Huntsville, Alabama; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Mississippi Valley State faces the Alabama A&M Bulldogs after Rayquan Brown scored 26 points in Mississippi Valley State’s 72-55 loss to the Alcorn State Braves.
+BOTTOM LINE: Mississippi Valley State visits the Alabama A&M Bulldogs after Rayquan Brown scored 26 points in Mississippi Valley State’s 72-55 loss to the Alcorn State Braves.

-The Bulldogs have gone 3-4 at home.
-Alabama A&M is 2-1 in games decided by less than 4 points.
+The Bulldogs are 3-4 on their home court.
+Alabama A&M is sixth in the SWAC with 22.0 defensive rebounds per game led by Cameron Tucker averaging 3.4.

-The Delta Devils are 0-11 in conference matchups.
-Mississippi Valley State has a 0-18 record in games decided by at least 10 points.
+The Delta Devils are 0-11 in conference play.
+Mississippi Valley State is 0-14 against opponents over .500.

-Alabama A&M is shooting 41.3% from the field this season, 8.6 percentage points lower than the 49.9% Mississippi Valley State allows to opponents.
-Mississippi Valley State averages 4.0 made 3-pointers per game this season, 4.0 fewer made shots on average than the 8.0 per game Alabama A&M gives up.
+Alabama A&M averages 69.0 points per game, 11.2 fewer points than the 80.2 Mississippi Valley State gives up.
+Mississippi Valley State’s 37.9% shooting percentage from the field this season is 6.5 percentage points lower than Alabama A&M has allowed to its opponents (44.4%).

-Brown is scoring 17.2 points per game and averaging 6.2 rebounds for the Delta Devils.
-Donovan Sanders is averaging 12.0 points and 3.4 rebounds over the last 10 games for Mississippi Valley State.
+Brown is averaging 17.2 points and 6.2 rebounds for the Delta Devils.
+Donovan Sanders is averaging 12.0 points over the last 10 games for Mississippi Valley State.

 LAST 10 GAMES: Bulldogs: 4-6, averaging 68.3 points, 35.7 rebounds, 9.4 assists, 6.7 steals and 4.1 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 71.1 points per game.